Simple to use

 We tested for IP leaks, WebRTC detection, and DNS leaks using ipleak.net and found no issues.
 ExpressVPN’s own DNS leak test also found zero problems.
 Along with its zero logging policy, you get a very secure service.
 Unlike IPVanish (which is based in the U.S.), ExpressVPN is based in the British Virgin Islands, which has liberal data retention laws.

-To test the speed, I used the Ookla Speed Test.
-For server selection, I used the one closest to me and locations around the world like the U.S., Australia, U.K., Germany, and Singapore, to show the range of connection speeds.
+To test the speed, I used Speedof.me.
+For server selection, I used locations around the world like the U.S., Australia, U.K., Netherlands, and Singapore, to show the range of connection speeds.

-Connecting to a server took an average of 8 seconds, which is quite fast, and faster than IPVanish.
-However, while the latter provided an extremely stable connection, that wasn’t always the case when using ExpressVPN.
-The VPN disconnected a few times and had to reestablish connection, which it did automatically.
-Network Lock kicked in immediately though, so there was no risk of any leaks.
-I also haven’t dropped connection since a recent update for the Windows app.
+Connecting to a server took an average of 8 seconds, which is quite fast, and faster than most others.
+However, connection stability continues to be an issue a year later.
+The VPN disconnected a few times and had to reestablish the connection.
+It did do that automatically though.
+The Network Lock also kicked in immediately, so there was no risk of any leaks.
+I also haven’t seen a dropped connection since a recent update for the Windows app.

 - Allows up to three concurrent connections.